 There will be two dropboxes on Turnitin: Assignment 1 is called Observations.
 This is where you put your two QToD mentor observations and the university visiting tutor observation.
+You also submit here a copy of the highest certificate level of BSL you have achieved and your self-assessment of the competencies.
 This is worth 60% of the marks.

 The hand in date for this assignment is one week before the Tasks.
-This is to give yourself time to get the right documents up and not get the two assignments mixed up.
+This is to give yourself time to get the right documents up and not mixed up with the Tasks.